section 8

 The Court Process

-If the tenant does not vacate after the notice period, you must apply to the county court for a possession order.
+If the tenant does not vacate after the notice period, you must apply to the county court for a possession order under Civil Procedure Rules Part 55.
+The government's guidance on private renting sets out the legal framework tenants and landlords must follow.
 You cannot change the locks, remove the tenant's belongings, or take any action to force the tenant out yourself.
 For broader guidance on all available possession routes, see our guide on how to end a tenancy after Section 21 was abolished.

 What the Court Considers